OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_Ligation.md

     show do
       title 'Review the safety warnings'
       note 'Always wear a lab coat and gloves for this protocol.
-We will use two layers of gloves for parts of this protocol.' note 'Change outer gloves after touching any common surface (such as a refrigerator door handle) as your gloves now can be contaminated by RNase or other previously amplified products that can cause false positives.' note 'Use on tight gloves.
-Tight gloves help reduce chances for your gloves to be trapped when closing the tubes which can increase contamination risk.' check 'Put on a lab coat and "doubled" gloves now.' end end
+We will use two layers of gloves for parts of this protocol.' note 'Change your outer layer of gloves after touching any common space surface (such as a refrigerator door handle) as your gloves can now be contaminated by RNase or other previously amplified products that can cause false positives.' note 'Make sure to use tight gloves.
+Tight gloves reduce the chance of the gloves getting caught on the tubes when closing their lids.' check 'Put on a lab coat and "doubled" gloves now.' note 'Throughout the protocol, please pay extra attention to the orange warning blocks.' warning 'Warning blocks can contain vital saftey information.' end end